 Dec.
-13, 1842 - The first bankruptcy is recorded in the Ridgefield land records, that of John Fry of Danbury, who apparently had debts in Ridgefield.
-[A year earlier, on Aug.
-19, 1841, Congress had passed standardized bankruptcy laws, which proved so popular more than 33,000 people took advantage of them before the laws were repeated in 1843.
+13, 1842 - The first bankruptcy is recorded in the Ridgefield land records, that of John Fry of Danbury, who apparently has debts in Ridgefield.
+A year earlier, on Aug.
+19, 1841, Congress had passed standardized bankruptcy laws, which proved so popular that more than 33,000 people took advantage of them before the laws were repealed in 1843.